ashtonliu88/Dota2InfoPull/README.md

 Once this localhost is set up, create a new terminal and run the file as many times as you want with its arguments

 Wait a few seconds and refresh the page after each save into the yaml file

+WARNING: Obtaining new cache data may take a few seconds due to 60 call per minute limit